 Who Is a HECM Good For?

 A reverse mortgage is ideal for many retirees.
 HECM loans can be a great way for seniors who enjoy total ownership of their homes, or have a high amount of home equity, to supplement their retirement income or add a financial resource to their portfolio.
-They can be used strategically throughout retirement or for more immediate needs, the decision is up to you.
+They can be used strategically throughout retirement or for more immediate needs, the decision is up to the borrower.

 Seniors Who Want to Keep Their Homes